USTC-KnowledgeComputingLab/ds/docs/concepts/rules.md

 !!! info "Rule Format Details"
     - Premises are separated by newlines
-    - The separator line must contain at least 4 dashes (`----`)
+    - The separator line must contain at least 4 dashes (`----`) between premises and conclusion
-    - The conclusion comes after the separator
     - Whitespace around premises and conclusion is trimmed
-    - A rule without an explicit separator is treated as a fact (no premises)
+    - A rule without an premises is a fact

 ### Compact Rule Format